 Harmonization of product safety regulations will increase choice and lower costs.

 Standards should be the standard

 Although product safety regulations are needed and have their place, in most circumstances a standard is better.
 Regulations usually take years of consultations and deliberation before they are finalized and published.
-Once finalized, it can take decades to update out of date standards.
+And once finalized, it can take decades to update should they become out of date.
 On the other hand, standards typically take much less time to produce and are more nimble if changes are needed due to innovations or new technologies.

 With the example of BBQ brushes, Health Canada and Retail Council of Canada lead the production of a new CSA BBQ Brush standard in under two years from start to finish.
 Having a standard will now give Health Canada leverage to issue a recall if a BBQ brush being sold does not meet these requirements.